MicrosoftDocs/azure-devops-docs/docs/report/powerbi/index.md

 # VSTS & PowerBI

+<b>VSTS</b>

 >[!NOTE]
-> **Feature availability:**  VSTS PowerBI requires access to the Analytics Service.
-The Analytics Service is in preview and only available to select customers of VSTS at this time.
-If you're a VSTS customer and are interested in working with the preview version of the Analytics service, contact the [Analytics service team](mailto:vsts-analytics-supp@microsoft.com).
+> **Feature availability:**  Using the Power BI Content Pack, you can generate PowerBI dashboards and reports.
+The Power BI Data Connector, however, requires access to the Analytics Service.
+The Analytics Service is in a closed preview at this time.
+>
+> Both the Power BI Content Pack and Power BI Data Connector are only available for VSTS.

 <!---